ricardo-fonseca/eval/eval.md

 The `_eval_env.stat` variable can be used to determine how the function was terminated:

 + A value of `0` indicates normal termination, i.e. the code reached the end without any interruption.
-+ A value `> 0` indicates that the code was terminated by one of the reasons stated above.
++ A value `> 0` indicates that the code was terminated for one of the reasons stated above.
 See below for more details on checking the reason for code termination.

 The macro must be called as: